Elevenlabs AudioNative Player

 Fill out a short form that will allow us to start a conversation and prepare the best-fit solutions.

-Types of good insight
+Types of Good Insight

-- true, real and derived from facts (Reality),
+• true, real and derived from facts (Reality),

-- relevant to the problem (Relevance),
+• relevant to the problem (Relevance),

-- causing some kind of reaction, affecting consumers (Resonates),
+• causing some reaction, affecting consumers (Resonates),

-- inducing an action (Reaction).
+• inducing an action (Reaction).

 The above principles, however, are not a closed group.
 We can easily expand them to include other elements that are important to us.
 We can also include:

-- relevance — our insight should be important to the customer,
+• relevance — our insight should be important to the customer,

-- Aspiration of emotions — this is also a way to establish a relationship with the brand,
+• Aspiration of emotions — this is also a way to establish a relationship with the brand,

-- appropriate popularity — a good insight should be able to be readable to a specific audience, while not being overly specific or overly common,
+• appropriate popularity — a good insight should be able to be readable to a specific audience while not being overly specific or overly common,

-- credibility — it should inspire confidence,
+• credibility — it should inspire confidence,

-- acceptability — insights must not incite exaggerated polemics,
+• acceptability — insights must not incite exaggerated polemics,

 How to Discover Consumer Insights?